What To Do After Buying a Domain Name

 After buying a domain name, the first thing to consider is hosting a website with it.
 You’ll need a web hosting package from a reliable company.
 The company will host your website on its servers for a fee, and your website will be accessible once someone types your domain name into their web browser.

-Web hosting has become as easy as ever to get.
+Web hosting has become a walk in the park, at least in terms of getting started.
 You can get reliable web hosting for a few dollars monthly, and the price keeps going down as computing capacity increases around the globe.

 Sometimes, a domain registrar also offers web hosting services, meaning you can buy a domain name and a hosting package from the same platform.
 Otherwise, you can buy them separately and point your domain name to your hosting company’s servers.